Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 <div>

-While cross-chain interoperability (XCMP) is a type 1 decision, exactly the language that chains speak to eachother is not.
+While cross-chain interoperability (XCMP) is a type 1 decision, exactly the language that chains speak to each other is not.

 XCM is Parity's current flavor of a cross-consensus message format, but we already see other teams try out their own ideas, or push updates to the XCM format specification.